MicrosoftDocs/power-platform/power-platform/well-architected/intelligent-application/responsible-ai.md

 Recognize the importance of addressing biases in the system and ensure fairness to avoid biases in AI responses.

-- **Diverse and Representative Data**: Ensure that the training data is diverse and representative of different demographics to minimize inherent biases.
+- **Diverse and representative data**: Ensure that the training data is diverse and representative of different demographics to minimize inherent biases.
 Regularly audit the data for biases and imbalances, and take corrective actions as needed.
-- **Bias Detection and Mitigation Tools**: Use tools and techniques to detect biases in the AI models.
+- **Bias detection and mitigation tools**: Use tools and techniques to detect biases in the AI models.
 This includes statistical analysis and fairness metrics.
 Implement debiasing techniques such as resampling, reweighting, or adversarial debiasing to reduce biases in the models.
-- **Human-in-the-Loop**: Incorporate human review and feedback loops to identify and correct biases that the AI might introduce.
+- **Human-in-the-loop**: Incorporate human review and feedback loops to identify and correct biases that the AI might introduce.
 Establish an ethics committee or governance board to oversee AI development and deployment, ensuring ethical standards are met.
-- **Transparency and Trust**: Ensure end users know that they're using a workload that uses generative AI capabilities.
+- **Transparency and trust**: Ensure end users know that they're using a workload that uses generative AI capabilities.
 Clearly communicate why an AI solution was chosen, how it's designed, and how it's monitored and updated.
-- **Continuous Monitoring and Improvement**: Continuously monitor the AI system for biases and performance issues, and update the models as needed.
+- **Continuous monitoring and improvement**: Continuously monitor the AI system for biases and performance issues, and update the models as needed.
 Ensure models remain fair and unbiased by regularly retraining models with updated and more diverse data.

 ## Ongoing monitoring and evaluation

 Continue improving your intelligent application workload.
 Establish a framework for continuous monitoring and evaluation, and incorporate user feedback and evolving ethical standards into updates.

-- **Feedback Loops**: Establish feedback mechanisms where users can report inaccuracies, which can then be used to refine and improve the models.
+- **Feedback loops**: Establish feedback mechanisms where users can report inaccuracies, which can then be used to refine and improve the models.
-- **Monitoring and Auditing**: Detect and respond to potential security incidents by regularly monitoring access and usage of the AI system.
+- **Monitoring and auditing**: Detect and respond to potential security incidents by regularly monitoring access and usage of the AI system.
 Maintain detailed audit logs to track data access and modifications.

 <!-- NOTE: I've copied this from https://learn.microsoft.com/en-us/legal/cognitive-services/openai/overview?context=%2Fazure%2Fai-services%2Fopenai%2Fcontext%2Fcontext at the very bottom of the page- not sure if this is something we need to include -->